Quorralyne/DeLoreanMonitoring/README.md

 - Check for runtime errors in the console output
 - Verify that the configuration variables are set correctly in Program.cs

-## License
+## Build From Scratch

-This project is licensed under the MIT License - see the LICENSE file for details.
+- A PDF guide of the how the full project was done from scratch is included at the top level of this repo.
+If you don't want to clone the project and run it, follow the guide for each step of the process.
+- FILENAME: Complete Demo Guide - DeLorean Dashboard - Back to the Future of Time Series Data.pdf

 ## Acknowledgments

 - Inspired by the "Back to the Future" movie trilogy
-- Built with InfluxDB Cloud, .NET 9, and Grafana
+- Built with InfluxDB 3 Cloud Serverless, .NET 9, and Grafana Cloud
 - Special thanks to Doc Brown and Marty McFly for the DeLorean specs 🚗⚡